TBXark/PasswordX/README.md

+### English

 **PasswordX** is an offline password generator.
 You can generate strong passwords with password mnemonics and master passwords and your own password generation rules.
 No cloud services, no internet, as long as you have installed this app.
 You can get your password on either Mac or iOS.
+PasswordX also supports password auto-filling on iOS, you can use PasswordX more conveniently on web pages and other apps.

 For example: to generate a password for GitHub, I just enter **Identity** : `github`, **MasterKey** : `password`, and then the system default configuration: `AES256`, and then generate the password:  `TZFIE7-K9G3lT-HoRQcVH`